pddang/CISP360/README.md

-This payroll app has been successfully test in Linux environment.
+This payroll app has been successfully tested in Linux environment.